ArthurMialon/StarterApiNodejs/README.md

 - Unit test [WIP]
 - CLI [WIP]
 - Clean everything and add features
-- Find a name -> if you find -> arthurmialon@gmail.com
+- Find a name -> have an idea ? -> arthurmialon@gmail.com